numpy/numpy/benchmarks/README.rst

     pip install asv
     pip install virtualenv

+After contributing new benchmarks, you should test them locally before submitting a pull request.

 To run all benchmarks, navigate to the root NumPy directory at the command line and execute::